nus-cs2103/website-base/schedule/week1/admin.md

 #### {{ thumb(3) }} Attend the lecture
 * Attend the Week 1 lecture (Week 1 lecture is ==**compulsory**==).
-* Bring your Computer to the lecture.
+* Bring your computer to the lecture.
 Some lecture activities will require you to use it.

 #### {{ thumb(4) }} Submit the pre-module survey {{ timing_badge("by Friday 2359", "secondary") }}
 * **Submit the pre-module survey ==(compulsory)==**<br>